ThomasWillumsen/dotnet-api-boilerplate/README.md

 ## Getting Started

-### Environment variables
+### Configuration
+Configurations are contained within the appsettings.json file.
+Depending on the `ASPNETCORE_ENVIRONMENT` environment variable, an additional appsettings.{env}.json file will be read, which contains additional environment-specific configuration.
+These files should never contain secrets as they will be committed to github.
-Please make sure that you have set the following environment variables when running the project locally.
+Instead, set secret values as environment variables when running the project.
-Using VS Code, a launch.json file can have a configuration containing an env object as such:
+Using VS Code, a gitignored launch.json file can have a configuration containing an env object as such:
 ```
 "env": {
     "ASPNETCORE_ENVIRONMENT": "Development",
-    "ConnectionStrings:DbConnection": ""
+    "ConnectionStrings:DbConnection": "{myConnectionString}",
+    "SendGrid:ApiKey": "{myApiKey}";
+    "Authorization:JwtKey": "{myJwtKey}"
 }
 ```

-Depending on the `ASPNETCORE_ENVIRONMENT` variable, an additional appsettings.{env}.json file will be read, which contains additional environment-specific configuration.
-Connectionstrings and other secret stuff should not be contained within appsettings.json and commited to github.

 ## Entity Framework
 Migrations are applied when the application starts and should generally not be applied manually using the command line.